parallaxsecond/rust-tss-esapi/tss-esapi/README.md

 ## Cross compiling

 For more information on cross-compiling the `tss-esapi` crate, please see the README of the `tss-esapi-sys` crate.

+## Building against libtss2

+The [TSS](https://github.com/tpm2-software/tpm2-tss) library can be installed from Debian, RPM, or other packaging manager.
+It will install a pkg-config definition to indicate how to compile and link against the library.
+When it is installed via source, and/or if it has been edited (such as to debug things), then the version number will be marked with the git commit (and dirty flag).
+The resulting version string is unfortunately not compatible with the semver parser/comparing mechanism, and it can be rejected.
+Setting the environment variable TPM2\_TSS\_VERSION\_IGNORE\]_PRERELEASE to a non-empty string will cause the build system to ignore this pre-release information.

 *Copyright 2021 Contributors to the Parsec project.*